“Using Wet Weiss Method for Espresso Preparation: A Guide for Baristas”

 Humidity in Espresso

 The effect of humidity can be seen in coffee stored under humid conditions.
 James Hoffmann explored the effect of humidity on filter brewing in a video exploring earlier experiments by Hamad Rahsid, and found that coffee stored at high humidity had a smaller bloom and a much faster flow rate in a V60 than coffee stored in dry conditions.
-Similarly, coffee that is ‘quenched’ (cooled) with water at the end of the roasting process, which has a higher moisture content, degasses faster than air-cooled coffee (Baggenstoss et al 2007).
+Similarly, coffee that is ‘quenched’ (cooled) with water at the end of the roasting recipe, which has a higher moisture content, degasses faster than air-cooled coffee (Baggenstoss et al 2007).

-Humid conditions could cause faster degassing by making the coffee structure more flexible, allowing gases to escape, explains Professor Abbot, saying: “I think the humidity is creating the particle walls more mobile (i.e. lowering the glass transition temperature) so the diffusion rate of CO2 increases.”
+Humid conditions could cause faster degassing by making the coffee structure more flexible, allowing gases to escape, explains Professor Abbot, saying: “I think the humidity is making the particle walls more mobile (i.e. lowering the glass transition temperature) so the diffusion rate of CO2 increases.”

-There are still plenty of factors to explore in our attempt to create the perfectly tamped bed of coffee — however we can be fairly clear that, as far as espresso coffee goes, it’s perfect to keep your powder dry.
+There are still plenty of factors to explore in our attempt to create the perfectly tamped bed of coffee — however we can be fairly clear that, as far as espresso goes, it’s perfect to keep your powder dry.

 The Magic of Wet Weiss Distribution

-Intriguingly, moisture also makes coffee’s cell walls more flexible allowing the particles to deform more easily.
+Intriguingly, moisture also brews coffee’s cell walls more flexible allowing the particles to deform more easily.
 This would make it easier for the tamping force to break up a jam in the ground coffee.
 So we thought there was a good chance that adding some moisture before tamping might allow us to create a super-dense coffee puck.

 The Wet Tamping Challenge

-Inside the Puck: A better look
+Inside the Puck: A more detailed look

-To see if adding water was having any effect on the structure of the puck, we measured the puck height after extraction utilizing both wet and dry tamping methods.
+To see if adding water was having any effect on the structure of the puck, we measured the puck height after extraction using both wet and dry tamping methods.
 Surprisingly, there wasn’t much difference in overall packing density.

 The Verdict: Keep Your Powder Dry